sendgrid/docs/content/docs/glossary/drip-campaign.md

 specific emails to a recipient in an effort to generate or increase customer engagement over a finite period of time.

-Drip campaigns help you to send relevant and well timed emails that your customers are likely interested in seeing.
+Drip campaigns help you to send relevant and well-timed emails that your customers are likely interested in seeing.
 Striving to send emails that are relevant to your recipients can help to improve your [sender reputation](https://sendgrid.com/blog/what-is-a-domain-reputation/), cultivate customer satisfaction, and increase customer retention.